ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 This isn't a topic we will discuss in much detail but is worth mentioning as the jargon here can be another factor that is intimidating.
-In fact there are entire [websites](http://softwaretestingfundamentals.com) dedicated to explaining the different types of testing.
+In fact there are entire [websites](https://www.geeksforgeeks.org/types-software-testing/) - even the [Wikipedia](https://en.wikipedia.org/wiki/Software_testing) - dedicated to explaining the different types of testing.
 Ultimately, however there are only a few types of testing that we need to worry about.

 #### Unit Testing